giuid/UrbanRegionDescription/README.md

 ## Usage
 To use the Urban Region Description project, follow these steps:

-1. Configure all parameters you want into the `config.json` file.
+1. Configure all parameters you want into the `data/config.json` file.
-2. Place your image dataset into the `data` folder.
+2. Place your image dataset into the `data/{city}/photos/` folder.
 3. Run
 ```
 python main.py